HaojiaWu/CellScopes.jl/README.md

 #- PCA data
 ```
 #### 2.7 Find clusters.
 We use a graph-based approach to identify the clusters.
 We first construct a KNN graph based on the significant components using the [NearestNeighborDescent.jl](https://github.com/dillondaudert/NearestNeighborDescent.jl) package.
-We then extract the KNN matrix from the graph and convert it into an adjacent matrix.
+We then extract the KNN matrix from the graph and convert it into an adjacency matrix.
 This adjacent matrix is used as input for the [Leiden.jl](https://github.com/bicycle1885/Leiden.jl) package, which performs community detection.
 The entire process is implemented in the RunClustering function.

 ```julia
 pbmc = cs.RunClustering(pbmc; res=0.015)